cedadev/jasmin-help-hugo-hinode/content/docs/batch-computing/orchid-gpu-cluster.md

 Not yet reviewed for compatibility with the new cluster, April 2025.
 Please adapt using [new submission instructions](how-to-submit-a-job-to-slurm).
 This alert will be removed once updated.
 {{</alert>}}

-This article provides details on JASMIN's GPU cluster, named **ORCHID**.

 ## GPU cluster spec